-• "You made your souls pure by obedience to the truth for the purpose of sincere brotherly love, so love one another earnestly from the heart" (1:22).
-The ULB, UDB, and most other modern versions have this reading.
-Some older versions have, "You made your souls pure by obedience to the truth through the Spirit for the purpose of sincere brotherly love, so love one another earnestly from the heart."
+• "You made your souls pure by obedience to the truth.
+This was for the purpose of sincere brotherly love; so love one another earnestly from the heart" (1:22).
+The ULT, UST, and most other modern versions read this way.
+Some older versions read, "You made your souls pure by obedience to the truth through the Spirit for the purpose of sincere brotherly love, so love one another earnestly from the heart."